ajanes780/Robots/README.md

 # POC

-- Use a api for state
+- Use a API for state
 - Map and display state
 - Filter and update state based on custom search